 - A surgical procedure can cure the condition by severing the nerves responsible for sending the signals that trigger excessive sweating.
 This procedure is also effective for those who blush inappropriately.
 However, the procedure carries several serious risks and must be performed under general anesthesia.

 Most of us have had to deal with acne at some point in our lives.
-Acne is an inflammatory condition that occurs when sebaceous glands in the hair follicles become plugged with dead skin cells, sebum, and bacteria.
+Acne is an inflammatory condition that occurs when glands in the hair follicles become plugged with dead skin cells and bacteria.
 It’s most common on the face, shoulders, back, and chest.
-Acne occurs more frequently among adolescents because hormonal changes during puberty enlarge the oil glands.
+According to Mayo Clinic, acne occurs more frequently among adolescents because hormonal changes during puberty affect the oil glands.
 However, it can affect a person of any age.

 As with baldness, acne is primarily related to heredity and hormonal factors.
 It’s unrelated to poor hygiene practices.
 As anyone who has had it knows, acne can’t be treated or prevented simply by washing your face.
 Of course, if you wear makeup, make sure it’s an oil-free formulation.